 Two kids, two dogs and a husband that loves toys.
 If I’m not stepping over living things, I’m stepping on any combination of Squinkies, Zhu Zhu Pets or virtual skateboards!
 At least the toys are standing still (mostly) and I can easily maneuver my way around them.
 Not with remote-controlled cars though – especially with a husband that enjoys chasing the two dogs, two kids, etc. with it…

-I recently had the opportunity from Team Mom to try out a new RC car from the Road Rippers line by Toy State.
+I recently had the opportunity to try out a new RC car from the Road Rippers line by Toy State.
 Let me state, I have nothing against RC cars.
 In fact, our family has quite a few RC items for all three kids (the two little ones and the semi-grownup one).
 I feel from using them and watching DH play with others, I have a good grasp of what can make or break a particular toy vehicle.

 The absolute first thing I noticed?
 No antennae on the car!
 Because of the time of the year, testing outside for range was not an option, but the lack of an external antennae did not affect the usability of the car indoors at all!
 In fact, it made the experience that much better – there is nothing worse than having to fish a car out from under a table when the metal wire is bent and helping to wedge the car underneath it.
 Without extra care, you risk forever damaging the antennae, thus affecting the performance of the car (not to mention the ugly look of driving while dragging it behind).

 The remote is very unique – not a joystick type remote which I am used to, but a push-button ‘gamepad’ type interface.
 It has an up arrow for forward, a right arrow to turn the wheels to the right, etc. To actually turn right, you have to press the right arrow AND the forward arrow at the same time.
 A little awkward at first, but it really didn’t take long to get the hang of it (and the girls had no problem with it at all).